-Currently what I’m looking out for the most are bugs, recommendations, and exhaustive writing—I have the painful habit of writing things like, “You get up from the bed, then walk over to the door.
+What I’m looking out for are bugs, typos, recommendations, and exhaustive writing—I have the painful habit of writing things like, “You get up from the bed, then walk over to the door.
 You turn the knob and open it.” from time to time, so please feel free to point out any excessive/repetitive writing if you spot it.

 *this isn’t a selection, there’s a sort of open romancing system in the works